 CCRCs have grown in popularity over the years (there are nearly 2000 CCRCs in the US).
 There are many types of CCRCs and it is important that you make an informed decision.
 You might be wondering what to ask when selecting a retirement community for yourself or a loved one.

-Here are a few questions and answers to help guide your process.
+Here are a few questions to ask when considering continuing care community and answers to help guide your process.

 What Housing Options are Available in a CCRC?

 Many CCRCs (like Cornwall Manor) offer a variety of housing options – from houses with lofts, sunrooms and garages to one, two, or three-bedroom apartments.
 When your health changes and you need additional services, CCRCs typically also have personal care or assisted living apartments as well as a skilled nursing facility for short or long-term medical needs on-site.

 Can I Afford to Live in a CCRC?

 Because of the variety of CCRCs and fee plans, it is critical to research fees and what is (and is not) included.
 Most people use the proceeds from the sale of their home to pay the entrance fees required by most retirement communities.

 This initial fee covers your housing and access to health care.
 Different CCRCs offer different fee plans (such as “fee for service” or “life care”) – so you should discuss these options and see what is best for you and your future needs.
 Medicare may pay for some of the cost of a short-term skilled nursing home stay, and many people have obtained long-term care insurance for future home health, personal care and skilled nursing costs.

 In addition to an entrance fee, most CCRCs also have a monthly fee which includes utilities, interior and exterior maintenance, general property taxes, emergency response, security, housekeeping, transportation and fitness center fees, together with costs for other services and amenities.
 Ask for the schedule of fees and what they include.